 The location in the Busse Library of the collection related to the teaching of elementary and secondary pupils.
 It is like a K-8 school library or media center.
 There are children's books, reference materials, teaching kits, text book series, etc.

 A collection of information often kept in an electronic format (WWW, CD-ROM or Computer File).
 Citation Indexes are databases.
-The Periodicals and Other Databases page on the Busse Library Webpages includes those we access over the WWW.
+The Databases page on the Busse Library website includes those we access over the WWW.

 Dewey Decimal Classification (DDC)

 A system for organizing knowledge (books and other media) within a library.
-There are ten broad subject areas which is expandable within the broad areas.
+There are ten broad subject areas which are expandable.
 It is commonly used by public and school libraries.

 The date stamped in the book or other item borrowed.
 It is the date by which it must be returned or a fine may be levied against the borrower.